 One other emotional component of the post-op period for some guys is the challenge of wrapping the brain around the change.
 It can take time to feel confident wearing tight fitting clothing, taking shirts off and hitting the gym even when the man boobs are gone.
 Some who have become introverted find it’s even more daunting to figure out how to have a more active social life and pursue intimate relationships after surgery.

 Let’s face it, expecting to adjust emotionally after gynecomastia surgery with no trouble at all is not realistic.
 In fact, the more a guy’s moobs impacted his life prior to male breast reduction, the more work he may have to do afterward to change his thinking and stretch himself beyond his old comfort level.
 The work is worth doing—after all, no one invests in man boob surgery just to resume his old ways!
 Counseling can be a big help for some guys.

-So, if you come in to consult with us about gynecomastia surgery in New York, this will be a topic we’ll explore as we get to know each other.
+So, if you come in to consult with us about gynecomastia surgery, this will be a topic we’ll explore as we get to know each other.
 Can you expect good physical results if you put yourself in our hands?
 Yes, assuming we agree to move forward with the procedure, you can anticipate looking much better after surgery than before.
 Will you get a new lease on life after healing and finding new ways to think about your future?
 Yes, the huge majority of our patients are thrilled with their new physique and new outlook.